 15. Better Java Control Panel

-The presentation and grouping of options within the control panel have been improvised.
+The presentation and grouping of options within the control panel have been improved.
 Now, information is easier to locate, there are no modal dialog boxes, but search field is available.

 Less useful APIs have been deprecated, as modern web browsers remove Java browser plugin support.
 The Applet classes that are still available in JDK 9 will be considered for removal in the upcoming version.